 The wedding picture of Alice and Spencer looks similar to the pictures from Resident Evil (1996) and Resident Evil 2 (1998) (with the subjects up close and spliced onto the background image, and always in black and white).

 Opened with a $17.7 million dollar opening weekend.
 The second weekend's haul was down to $6.7 million and at the third weekend, it had nosedived down to $2.9 million.
 It fell out of the Top Ten after only 2 weeks, dropping from appearing at over 2500 screens down to just 67.
-Still, with a production budget of $32 million and a domestic gross of $40 million ($102 million worldwide), it is seen as a success and has spawned three sequels (2009).
+Still, with a production budget of $33 million and a domestic gross of $40 million ($102 million worldwide), it is seen as a success.

 The Red Queen's presence is stated many times in the film mostly by dialogue or via the screen displays when the computer seals off the Hive in the beginning and when it identifies the soldiers who infiltrate the facility.
 The holographic representation however is visible in only one scene.
 For the rest of the scenes featuring the dialogue of the Artificial Intelligence, the voice comes from audio speakers without any visual appearance.